 Aside from occasional repairs after an extreme storm or the rare electrical connector failure, the vast majority of commercial solar energy systems will operate fine with little more than a cleaning (usually provided by rain) during routine O&M checks.
 Since the technology doesn’t have any moving parts, the only possible replacement to worry about over the system’s decades-long lifespan are aged inverters whose expected life is 15-25 years.

-With the 30% ITC coming to an end, 2019 is surely the most important year for solar in more than a decade.
+Going solar now will ensure the biggest and fastest return on your commercial solar investment.
 Contact a member of our commercial solar team to schedule a consultation and start your solar project today!